joe5saia/Hmc.jl/README.md

 #HMC.jl

-This repo contains code to estimate the implementation of the Hiden Markov Chain model.
+This repo contains code to estimate the implementation of the Hidden Markov Chain model.
+Code was written against julia 1.0

 ## Getting Started
 To download the needed packages do the following